CIRCSE/LiLa_Lemma-Bank/README.md

 ```
 lemma
 ```
-Each field refers to corrriposnding matedata table:
+Each field refers to the corresponding metadata table:
 ```
  flectional_category
  gender